-Valve Cover Gasket Leak Replacement — 3 Steps!
+How to Replace a Valve Cover Gasket Leak in 3 Steps

 Replace the leaking valve cover gasket on a 4-cylinder engine in less than an hour

 IntroductionReplace a leaky gasket cover on a 4-cylinder engine easily and in less than an hour for less than $25.
 We show you how to do it, step-by-step.

 - Rubber mallet